slalom/dataops-docs/setup/windows.md

 ## Extra Credit: Create a GitHub Account

-For extra credit, visit GitHub.com and register a new account.
+For extra credit, visit [GitHub.com](https://github.com/) and register a new account.
 Once you've created a GitHub account and installed the core software, you are all all set to contribute to open source projects in GitHub, including this one!

-- _Tip: We recommend a single account for both work and personal development projects._
+- _Tip: Rather than create multiple accounts, we recommend using a single GitHub account for both work and personal development projects._

 ## Troubleshooting